transparency-certified/trace-specification/docs/questions.md

   party?
 * Is information about dynamically retrieved inputs included in the TRO?

+These questions require that the TRO also contain:
+* A complete list of inputs regardless of whether they are excluded or dynamically loaded.
+* Metadata about the inputs to support future identification and use (such as path, filename, hash, or persistent identifier)

 **Have the inputs been modified?**

 It is also possible that an input may be modified or removed by a TRACE system